-Local Exhaust Ventilation (LEV) is part of control equipment use or install in a workplace to gauge the chemical exposures which are hazardous to health.
+Local Exhaust Ventilation (LEV) is equipment use or install in a workplace to gauge the chemical exposures which are hazardous to health.
 It captures contaminants before it disperses into the working/workroom environment.
 The pollutants can be in the form of dust, aerosol and other hazardous chemical gas or substances.

 It is part of the local regulator’s requirement to control exposures in a workplace to include local exhaust ventilation, water spray, and other airborne chemical removal and containment equipment.

 The Local Exhaust Ventilation system has to be checked, tested and examined at a frequent interval to ensure efficiency and functionality.
-It consists of checking the system’s physical condition, utilising the system, smoke tube tracer test, identifying any obstruction to the air-flow, state of the hood, and inspection of cleaner device and fan’s motor.
+It consists of checking the system’s physical condition, utilising the system, smoke tube tracer test, identifying any obstruction to the air-flow, the shape of the hood, and inspection of cleaner device and fan’s motor.

 Local regulation may stipulate as provision for any control equipment such as LEV to be checked and tested by competent personnel.

 A simple routine check needs to be undertaken during the operations of the LEV.
-Regular checks ensure that performance measurement is being compared against its instalment data, on-going performance, detection of any wear and tear from usage, or any misplaced section of the system.
-Early detection in the event of a gap or failure in the network can provide speedy diagnosis and action.
+Regular checks ensure that performance measurement is being compared against its instalment data, on-going performance, detection of any wear and tear from the usage, or any misplaced section of the system.
+Early detection in the event of a gap or failure in the network can help provide speedy diagnosis and action.